-So you’ve figured out your personality type and your anxious to know more!
-But all the sudden you’re hearing words like Si and Ni and Fi and Fe.
+So you’ve figured out your personality type and you’re anxious to know more!
+But all of the sudden you’re hearing words like Si and Ni and Fi and Fe.
 What does all this mean?
 The deeper you look the more confusing it may seem.
-At first you may have just thought you were an introvert with a preference for sensing and feeling, but now you’re seeing words like Introverted Sensing and Extraverted Sensing, or Introverted and Extraverted Feeling.
+At first, you may have just thought you were an introvert with a preference for sensing and feeling, but now you’re seeing words like Introverted Sensing and Extraverted Sensing, or Introverted and Extraverted Feeling.
 You may also be unsure of your type.
 Perhaps you feel torn between sensing and intuition and aren’t sure which one resonates more with you.

 Two of the most confusing functions to explain are Introverted Sensing and Introverted Intuition.
 These functions are referred to as Si (Introverted Sensing) and Ni (Introverted Intuition).
 If you’re an ISFJ or an ISTJ you would be called Si-dominant.
 If you’re an INFJ or an INTJ you’d be called Ni-dominant.
 These preferences create major differences in how these four types view the world.

 Each personality type has a favorite perceiving function and a favorite judging function.
 The perceiving function determines how we absorb information and which things we notice and trust.
 The judging function determines what we consider when we make decisions.
 SJ types prefer to absorb information through Introverted Sensing, while NJ types prefer to absorb information through Introverted Intuition.

 – They are keenly aware of all the details around them.

 – They absorb and place importance on proven facts, which they can recall swiftly.

 – They tend to be hard-working and responsible.